DanielXMoore/CoffeeCoverage/docs/HOWTO-jscoverage.md

 This should work for the majority of projects, but if it doesn't quite do what you want, you can set [custom options with a loader](#writing-a-custom-loader).

-You can control how `coffee-coverage/register` will work with the following environment variables:
+You can control how `@danielx/coffeecoverage/register` will work with the following environment variables:

-* `COFFEECOV_INIT_ALL` - (defaults to 'true') if set to 'true', then coffee-coverage will recursively walk through the current folder looking for .coffee files at startup, so you will see 0% coverage for files that are never loaded.  coffee-coverage will ignore the './test', './node_modules', and './.git' folders.
+* `COFFEECOV_INIT_ALL` - (defaults to 'true') if set to 'true', then CoffeeCoverage will recursively walk through the current folder looking for .coffee files at startup, so you will see 0% coverage for files that are never loaded.
+CoffeeCoverage will ignore the './test', './node_modules', and './.git' folders.
 If you want to ignore other folders, see [#how to write a custom loader](#writing-a-custom-loader).